Green's Function Methods for Computing Supercurrents in Josephson Junctions: dc Regime (Zero Bias)

 \subsection{Application: Quantum dot}

-As an illustrative example, we discuss the application of the formulation developed in Sec.~\ref{sec:JJ-compact} to the well-known system of one-dimensional superconductors coupled through a quantum dot with a single resonant level, where the current can be computed analytically in the absence of a Coulomb blockade.
+As an illustrative example, we discuss the application of the formulation developed in Sec.~\ref{sec:JJ-compact} to the well-known system of one-dimensional superconductors coupled through a quantum dot with a single resonant level, where the current can be computed analytically in the absence of a Coulomb blockade.\footnote{This problem can also be readily solved by other methods, including using Tkwant, see package tutorial.}

 The Hamiltonian for a quantum dot (QD) comprising a single (spin-degenerate) orbital is